jeffmaynes/jeffmaynes.github.io/_pages/reasoning.md

 The journal entries can be a bit more flexible.
 If you need an extra day or two to finish a journal entry, just ask me ahead of time.
 I will only say no if requests for extensions are becoming a habit.

 Exams can only be rescheduled under the most pressing of circumstances.
 Please look ahead as soon as the semester starts for any potential conflicts and come talk to me immediately if you expect any.
-Our final exam block is **Monday, December 14th, from 1:30-4:30**.
+Our final exam block is **Tuesday, December 15th, from 1:30-4:30pm**.
 Please make sure that you will be able to attend!

 **Academic Honesty and AI Use**